 Client Type: Private Tennis Court Owner

-Objective: Install high-quality LED lighting with dark sky compliance while addressing light trespass concerns and ensuring optimal visibility.
+Objective: Install high-quality LED lighting that meets dark sky compliance requirements while mitigating light trespass concerns and ensuring optimal visibility.

 What is Tennis Court Lighting?